Vehrik/FarOut/Characters/3-Traits.md

     The Cost of concealing a Crux is double.

 ### EFFECT CHALLENGE (EC)
-#### COST: 2 Splice Points / 3 EC
+#### COST: 1 Splice Points / 1 EC

-    In addition to the other primary effects of the Trait (i.e. Damage or Core Damage), you are able to assign the product of your Trait an Effect.
-This Effect is any Challenge your Character would normally be able to preform, but instead, it is treated as if it produced the Attempt score equivalent to the assigned Effect Challenge.
+    In addition to the other primary effects of the Trait (i.e. Damage or Capacity Damage), you are able to assign the product of your Trait an Effect.

+    This Effect can be any Challenge your Character would normally be able to preform either empty-handed or with a simple tool of some kind, but instead, it is treated as if it produced the Attempt score equivalent to the assigned Effect Challenge.

     You must designate exactly what the Effect entails, however the Effect cannot directly Damage or Injure the Target by virtue of itself.

-    For example, a Character may have a Trait that allows it to shoot a string of web of Integrity 2 out by 6 Zones.
-If this Trait was also given a Brawn-based Effect Challenge of 6 that's intended to allow the web to grab onto any surface it touches, the web would be treated as if it just completed a Brawn Challenge with an Attempt of 6 whenever it does encounter a surface.
-This same Trait could potentially be used as tool to Trip fleeing Creatures, or snatch weapons out of the hands of assailants if they are unaware.

-    The Form of a Trait are taken into account by the GM when they decide the Challenge required for the Effect to succeed, just as they do when they determine Challenge Difficulty for Characters in possession of tools.
-Effect Challenges do not reduce the Integrity of a Trait's products when it activates.

-    There are Forms that are considered "too good" to be allowed.
-Where this line is almost entirely up to the GM as they have the final say regardless of the text in this document.
-That said, as a rule of thumb it shouldn't physically morph the environment passively, nor should it be potent enough to cause Injury passively.
-Additionally, a Trait's *Form* shouldn't be any more useful than a consumer-grade tool, or something that could be reasonably fashioned out of common materials.
+In other words, while you could potentially *cause* damage by Tripping a Creature, causing them to Fall, or by causing them to touch a hazard with an Effect, the Effect itself cannot generate Damage.

+    While there are many possibilities, a Trait with an Effect can be used to move things at a distance, generate

 ### STAMINA REPLENISHMENT (SR)
 #### COST: 2 Splice Points / 1 SR